-The comic sales of the 90’s as I remember them was fueled by speculation not necessarily comic fans.
+The comic sales of the 90’s as I remember them was fueled by speculation, not necessarily comic fans.
 When I sold comics back then young people would ask me what comic I thought would go up in value.
 I would tell the young person there are lots of reasons comics and other collectibles go up in value the most important being popularity and low print runs and how rare an issue is.
 It is simply supply and demand.
-Then I would recommend they buy comic books because they liked the story and art work not because it might put them through college some day or make them rich.
-Some time they would listen and were wiser for it.
+Then I would recommend they buy comic books because they liked the story and artwork not because it might put them through college someday or make them rich.
+Sometimes they would listen and be wiser for it.

 Comic books are a form of Entertainment and unless you have some money and want to speculate on old classic comics you should realize they should be enjoyed as such.
 That is what we are about at Comics Talk to make the most of the entertainment and pleasure of reading this visual media.
 So to put this in perspective I have a list of the most popular comic book issues of the last 10 years to show what comics have sold in the real world of entertainment below this post.
 Keep in mind I don’t think the record of X-Men #1 will ever or should ever be broken.
 If it is ever broken I hope it is from comic readers who want to read not speculate on its future value.
 But such is the world we live in.
 We are here for you with Comics Talk news and information, stay tuned comic faithful for more. 🙂 Walt

 PS; The top-selling comic book Issue of the last 10 years was the Obama Inauguration Day Issue: 530,500 Unit Sales and check out our other posts on comics and movies plus read comics on the web free Here.